 And, as I mentioned above, it is only the third level of the Maslow pyramid (the need of community) where we can really start to measure the influence in social media, and see how the message reaches the community.
 It is at this point that the influencers publish blogs and participate in discussion groups, and the prosumers begin to share links on Twitter and videos on YouTube.
 Which together represents approximately one-third of users.

-At the third level of the pyramid of influence (which is the first level of the pyramid of relationships by Augure), the return on investment is calculated primarily from the connected consumers with quantifiable results.
+At the third level of the pyramid of influence (which is the first level of the pyramid of building relationships with influencers by Augure), the return on investment is calculated primarily from the connected consumers with quantifiable results.
 From the fourth level of the pyramid, the ROI is measured more by assessing the impact of influencers in terms of credibility and reputation gained.
 It is at this level (the need for self-esteem) that the most active users stand out as influencers, publishing original content on their blog, or on popular sharing sites like Instagram or Pinterest.
 At this level, according to recent studies, we find at most 10% of users.
 The extent of the influence must be based more on qualifiable metrics, more contextual in relation to the objectives of the campaign.

 Ultimately, at the top level of the pyramid, (the self-realization in the scale of Maslow), are celebrities.
 Opinion leaders give lectures and teach in universities, while users (professionals and companies), who have climbed the rungs of the pyramid, are invited to the media and publish books on their experience.
 At this stage, there are no more than 3% of the users.
 The measurement of ROI at this level is calculated more in terms of media coverage and goodwill.
 It then uses key performance metrics that are easily quantifiable. (see also: How to define the influence in social media)

 The influence marketing in the digital age: a new science